 St. Peter’s parish encourages you to leave all your suggested funeral arrangements on file with the rector, with copies supplied to immediate relatives.
 A special form and informative guidelines are available from the parish office.

-For more information or to make inquiries about a funeral service, please contact the Parish Administrator at 250-256-1613.
+For more information or to make inquiries about any of our service, please contact the Parish Administrator at 250-256-1613.